by Susan Stumme with AFP bureaus

 – War of words –

-China has rejected that criticism, insisting it has been forthright with the world about the origins of the virus and its work to tackle its spread.
+The government of Chinese leader Xi Jinping rejects that criticism, and insists it has been forthright with the world about the origins and unfolding of the crisis.

-“It is neither responsible nor moral to cover up one’s own problems by blaming others,” said Zhang Yesui, a spokesman for China’s legislature.
+“It is neither responsible nor moral to cover up one’s own problems by blaming others,” said the spokesman for China’s legislature, Zhang Yesui.

-Virus cases in the Asian giant are now down to a trickle, and Beijing insists its efforts to curb the spread have been a success, but questions remain about whether it underreported the numbers affected by the contagion.
+Virus cases in the Asian giant are now down to a trickle, and Beijing insists its efforts to curb the spread of the virus have been a success, but questions remain about whether it underreported the number of people affected by the contagion.

 – Second surge –

-Governments around the world are testing ways to live long- term with the threat of the virus amid fears of a second wave of infections.
+Governments around the world are testing ways to live with the dangers despite fears of a second wave of infections.